NSR9/chayvision/README.md

 5. Torch Summary

 This code was written in Python 3 and uses PyTorch for model definition, training, and testing.
 Tqdm is used for displaying progress bars, and matplotlib is used for plotting the training and test metrics.

+## License

+MIT

+Please note that this is a very high-level introduction.
+For specific details and instructions, please refer to the documentation and example scripts provided with the library.